regebro/prehistoric-python/presentation.rst

     and for some reason less three times as slow on Jython!

     I guess the Jython defaultdict implementation is very unoptimized.

-    Using defaultdict is less code = less bugs and faster!
+    Using defaultdict is less code = less bugs and it's faster as well!

-    OK, enough about dictionaries, now sets!

 ----